 By dissecting the html and jquery, the workflow of the scam can be seen:

 Once the user submits the form (by clicking continue) the data inside the form is sent to the funds1.php file (request and response shown below) At this point, the attackers can do whatever they want with the collected data.

 Notice how we got a response status of 302.
 That explains how, after submitting the form, we are getting redirected to blockchain.com official login page.

-This article investigates two distinct attack campaigns targeting cryptocurrency users that are currently trending at multiple organizations, and how phishing attacks are used to entice victims to download malware or provide their credentials.
+This article investigates two distinct attack campaigns targeting cryptocurrency users that are currently trending at multiple organizations.
+It discusses the importance of an advanced malware scanner engine as part of your email security service how phishing attacks are used to entice victims to download malware or provide their credentials.

-- Deploy an advanced email security solution that protects your organization from sophisticated phishing attempts by intercepting them before they reach your users.
+- Deploy an advanced email security solution that protects your organization from sophisticated phishing attempts and has advanced malware scanner capabilities by intercepting them before they reach your users.

 - Always be wary when receiving an email that was not prompted by you.
 If an email asks you to go to a website and complete an action, do not do it unless you have specifically requested this.
 These types of scams often result in a malicious third party recording your actions with the goal of stealing your funds.

 - When choosing a custodial or software wallet, be sure to choose a provider that offers strong security measures including multi-authentication methods.
 Many platforms also offer strong security by encouraging users to set up separate passwords to log in to the platform and complete a transfer.